 American Studies Program (ASP)

 Since 1976, The American Studies Program has served as an experiential learning laboratory for students committed to connecting their faith to public affairs.
 Nearly 500 of ASP's 3,000+ alumni have returned to work in the DC metro area in a variety of professional fields—private and public, for-profit and non-profit.
-Each student enrolls in the program's two practicum courses: Internship and Topics in Leadership & Vocation.
+Each student enrolls in the program's two practicum courses: Internship and Topics in Leadership and Vocation.
 Students have the option of enrolling in a one-credit Professional Mentorship course.
 In addition, students apply to the Global Economy track, the Public Policy track, or the Strategic Communication track.
 The Global Economy track focuses on partnership initiatives taken by leaders in commercial, governmental and non-governmental organizations as they explore the impact they can achieve by collaborating on issues of sustainable development worldwide.
 The Public Policy track equips and supports students in their analysis of a pressing public policy issue.
 Each student produces original research by engaging area experts and practitioners off-site and in the classroom as they investigate the local, national and global factors that influence policy-making in Washington, DC.
 The Strategic Communication track engages strategic communication professionals working in Washington, DC, to explore contemporary issues and ethics in strategic communication and conduct case studies in crisis communication.
 ASP students earn 15–16 semester hours of credit.

 Contemporary Music Center (CMC)